zmanian/gaia/spec.md

 ## Fee Pool, Commission

-Collected fees are pooled globally and paid out lazily to validators and delegators.
+Collected fees are pooled globally and divided out actively to validators and passively to delegators.
 Each validator will now have the opportunity to charge commission to the delegators on the fees collected on behalf of the deligators by the validators.
 The presence of a commission mechanism creates incentivization for the validators to run validator nodes as opposed to just purely delegating to others.
 Fees are paid directly into a global fee pool

 ``` golang
 type Candidate struct {